Sammster10/StaticStudios-StaticGUI/README.md

   ExampleGUICreator.openMainMenu(player);
 ```

-# How to integrate in your project:
+# How to integrate this into your project(s):
 1. Make sure that maven is installed
 2. Clone this repository
-3. Open a command prompt/terminal and cd to this projects home directory (the directory which has the src folder, the .gitignore, ect...)
+3. Open a command prompt/terminal and cd to this project's home directory (the directory which has the src folder, the .gitignore, ect...)
 4. Run the following command: `mvn install`
 5. The project has now been installed in your local maven repository, you can now add the following to your `pom.xml` to use this as a dependency:
 ```xml